apache/predictionio/docs/manual/tutorials/enginebuilders/stepbystep/dataalgorithm.md

 *Prepared Data* is the same as *Training Data*, we can use `JavaSimpleEngineBuilder`.

-As you can see, we specify the class the `DataSource` and `Algorithm` we just implemented in above steps.
+As you can see, we specify classes `DataSource` and `Algorithm` we just implemented in above steps.

 To deploy engine, we also need a serving layer.
 For `JavaSimpleEngine` with